14 Ideas for Celebrating Banned Books Week

 When it’s appropriate – and when the organization tells you it’s okay – donate banned books to increase accessibility to the book!

-Join a banned book club.
+Join (or start!) a banned book club.

 Reading and discussing books with others give those stories power.
 In response to recent bans, book clubs solely focused on reading banned books are popping up all over the place.
 Join one in your local community, or join a national club like Banned Books Book Club!